-Turmoil as school’s opening nears in Maryland amid push for in-person learning
+Turmoil as schools’ opening nears in Maryland amid Hogan’s push for in-person learning

 Hogan’s announcement at 4 p.m.
 Thursday came less than four days before schools open in many parts of Maryland — and seemingly before the ink had dried on fall learning plans approved Tuesday in Montgomery County, which has the state’s largest school system.

-Montgomery’s plan calls for all-virtual instruction amid the coronavirus pandemic through Jan.
+Amid the coronavirus pandemic, Montgomery’s plan calls for all-virtual instruction through Jan.
 29, 2021, with a hybrid approach — that would bring students on campus part-time — possible for February, as the second semester begins.

-That plan was approved much later than it should have been, in the views of many parents and educators in the suburban school district.
+That plan was approved much later than it should have been, in the view of many parents and educators in the suburban school district.

-Even then, many lamented the possibility of more changes.
+Even so, many lamented the possibility of more changes.
 State Superintendent Karen B. Salmon is pushing for school systems to include at least 3½ hours of live instruction a day in their remote schedules.

 “I want to make sure that all students have the same opportunities across the state for learning, and I think this is very, very critical,” she told the state board of education this week.